lulab/OligoFormer/README.md

 1. **Pull the Docker Image**:

-    You just need to choose one source source 1: DockerHub
+    You just need to choose one source.

+    source 1: DockerHub
     ```sh
     docker pull yilanbai/oligoformer:v1.0